 Every clinical document, query, or individual data elements from other sources that are examined as a source of information during the reconciliation process must be traceable.
 This data is made available so that systems examining the reconciled results can determine what data elements have already been reconciled.

 Recording of data elements and/or their data sources (documents or queries) in the reconciliation act allows subsequent reconciliations to avoid “re-reconciling” data elements which were previously reconciled.
-The use of this Entry in the RECON Profile does not require the Reconciliation Agent Actor to use this information during the reconciliation process, but does require it to make it be made available for downstream use.

-6.3.4.E.1.2.1 <reference typeCode="XCRPT">
+6.3.4.E.2.1 <reference typeCode="XCRPT">